abpframework/abp/docs/en/Background-Jobs.md

 ### Clustered Deployment

 The default background job manager is compatible with [clustered environments](Deployment/Clustered-Environment.md) (where multiple instances of your application run concurrently).
-It uses a [distributed lock](Distributed-Locking.md) to ensure that the jobs are executed only in a single application instance in a time.
+It uses a [distributed lock](Distributed-Locking.md) to ensure that the jobs are executed only in a single application instance at a time.

 However, the distributed lock system works in-process by default.
 That means it is not distributed actually, unless you configure a distributed lock provider.
 So, **please follow the [distributed lock](Distributed-Locking.md) document to configure a provider for your application**, if it is not already configured.

 If you don't want to use a distributed lock provider, you may go with the following options:

 * Stop the background job manager (set `AbpBackgroundJobOptions.IsJobExecutionEnabled` to `false` as explained in the *Disable Job Execution* section) in all application instances except one of them, so only the single instance executes the jobs (while other application instances can still queue jobs).
-* Stop the background job manager (set `AbpBackgroundJobOptions.IsJobExecutionEnabled` to `false` as explained in the *Disable Job Execution* section)  in all application instances and create a dedicated application (maybe a console application running in its own container or a Windows Service running in background) to execute all the background jobs.
-This can be a good option if your background jobs consume high system resource (CPU, RAM or Disk), so you can deploy that background application to a dedicated server and your background jobs doesn't affect your application's performance.
+* Stop the background job manager (set `AbpBackgroundJobOptions.IsJobExecutionEnabled` to `false` as explained in the *Disable Job Execution* section)  in all application instances and create a dedicated application (maybe a console application running in its own container or a Windows Service running in the background) to execute all the background jobs.
+This can be a good option if your background jobs consume high system resources (CPU, RAM or Disk), so you can deploy that background application to a dedicated server and your background jobs don't affect your application's performance.

 ## Integrations